A-S-Mayhem/Ion-Implantation-Profiling/README.md

 - $R_{p,i}$ = projected range for implant $i$ (cm)
 - $\sigma_i$ = straggle for implant $i$ (cm)

+In this case, I'm using N = 4 to model a profile after four successive implants.
 ---

 ### Projected Range and Straggle